Food writer, demo chef and Cookbook Club host Angela Clutton shares her tips on making creative drinks with Market produce. This time: ratafia

 The flavour point is crucial, of course.
 Insipid fruits that don’t taste of much will not have magical powers to transform themselves into giving anything very much at all when immersed in alcohol.
 But choose the produce well and ratafias are the simplest way possible of creating a drink with a flavour profile bespoke to you.

 Whatever the soft fruit—and whether you go for infusing it into vodka, brandy, gin or whisky—the technique is the same: cut the fruit open if it has a skin, like with figs or apricots, cover it in the booze and then leave it alone.
 For a sweeter ratafia liqueur, add in sugar syrup made by heating sugar in water to dissolve it.
 Taste after at least two weeks and judge for yourself if the flavour intensity or sweetness is what you are after.
 When it is, strain and bottle the liquid.

 Adding other flavour notes with spices and herbs barely complicates such straight-forwardness, but can add real depth.
-The main thing to remember (and this is something I am sure to repeat as this drinks series goes on) is to think of ingredient combinations just as you would when cooking.
+The main thing to remember is to think of ingredient combinations just as you would when cooking.

 Infusing brandy or gin with cherries?
 Try adding a gentle spice of cinnamon or clove.
 For blackberry infused gin, go for some saffron and orange zest.
 Apricots with rose, rosemary or thyme are fabulous combinations to think of for a ratafia.
 My figs and bourbon both shared a brooding intensity that I knew would benefit from star anise and a citrus lift.

 I now have on hand a bottle of fig and bourbon ratafia whose light sweetness and muskiness I am loving served straight over ice, or into a champagne cocktail that I imagine that will make more than a few appearances over my upcoming festive season.
 Here’s to that.